 A thesis in Applied Computational Life Sciences

 The Master’s thesis is the scientific core of your studies: you choose your specialist courses with a view to the topic of your thesis, which you determine before starting your studies.
-Based on the theoretical foundations of the study programme, you answer a specific question in this research field and work out solutions that are relevant for research, industry and society, often in co-operation with national and international partners.
+Based on the theoretical foundations of the study programme, you answer a specific question in this research field.
+You work out solutions that are relevant for research, industry and society, often in co-operation with national and international partners.
 Depending on your topic, you work in a research group at the ZHAW in Wädenswil or externally with an industrial or research partner.
 Through the thesis you not only demonstrate your knowledge and skills, but also the ability to successfully integrate into a research group and expand your knowledge in your specific field of scientific expertise.

 Your track modules and Master's thesis